docker/docs/storage/storagedriver/select-storage-driver.md

 > have a lower priority than issues encountered when using a recommended
 > configuration.

-### Docker for Mac and Docker for Windows
+### Docker Desktop for Mac and Docker Desktop for Windows

-Docker for Mac and Docker for Windows are intended for development, rather than production.
+Docker Desktop for Mac and Docker Desktop for Windows are intended for development, rather than production.
 Modifying the storage driver on these platforms is not possible.